 Sliding patio doors are often called glass doors because the majority of the surface of the door is made of glass.
-Glass doors must be made with tempered glass for safety reasons but even tempered glass can break.
 A broken glass panel can be the result of impact from objects like balls, lawn mowers or even running into the door.
 Glass can also break by slamming the door too hard and too often.

 Sliding doors have seals around different parts of the perimeter to minimize air leaks.
 Unfortunately, the seals eventually wear down and need to be replaced.
 A good seal will maximize the doors energy efficiency and keep unwanted insects out of your home.